 President Barack Obama has been urged by an advisory board to let mobile phone providers use airwaves now reserved by U.S. agencies to guide munitions and spy on criminals.

-The call for wireless companies led by Verizon Wireless and AT&T Inc. (T) to share federal spectrum is intended to help meet soaring demand for connections to Facebook (FB) links, videos on Google Inc. (GOOG)’s YouTube and other data applications for smartphones such as Apple Inc. (AAPL)’s iPhone.
+The call for wireless companies led by Verizon Wireless and AT&T Inc. (T:US) to share federal spectrum is intended to help meet soaring demand for connections to Facebook (FB:US) links, videos on Google Inc. (GOOG:US)’s YouTube and other data applications for smartphones such as Apple Inc. (AAPL:US)’s iPhone.

 Networks may become overwhelmed if more spectrum can’t be freed up, leading to slower downloads and dropped calls, Federal Communications Commission Chairman Julius Genachowski has warned.
 Defense Department officials and wireless executives are wary of the proposal, which would upset decades of established spectrum use.

 “Government spectrum managers are very protective of their turf,” Jeffrey Silva, a Washington-based analyst for Medley Global Advisors LLC, said in an interview.
 “It’s going to be very difficult, and it’s going to require sustained political will regardless of who’s occupying the White House.”